NMTC Financing for Borrowers

 • longer than standard period of interest-only payments;

-• higher than standard loan to value period;
+• higher than standard loan to values;

 • more flexible borrower credit standards;